 3:15 pm – Networking and Team Building Games

 5pm – End and “thank you” from event organizer

 11. Registration Website & Promotion

 You should have a fully functional website with full details of the conference.
 This should outline the speakers, the location and a full itinerary.
 Also, there should be an option on the site to purchase tickets or at the very least.
 There should be a link for where these tickets can be bought.

 After that, the primary focus should be on promoting and marketing the event.
-You can do this through Google ads, social media promotion on Facebook, forums and outreach to influencers in the industry.
+You can do this using a good social media outreach strategy.

 12. Preparation and Hosting of the Event

 As if all of the above was not enough, now you will need to make sure.
 That the venue is prepared and everything is set to run smoothly on the big day.
 The truth is, this can be quite an overwhelming part of the process but here’s some of the most important factors to keep in mind: